(Re-posted from 2012)

 Instead of planning for a nebulous future, I tend to go with the flow depending on how things feel in the “now”.
 People above a certain age view this ethos with disdain.
 It’s cast off as flaky, jejune, and immature to not have plans for the way forward.
 I wonder about that kind of criticism.
 Most people’s lives never unfold according to plan, or if they do, their perfectly planned existence ends up making them into dull, boring, one-dimensional human beings.

 I’ve always lived in opposition to this way of thinking.
 It’s pointless to force the world to suit my plans, or to stick to a plan when the world presents circumstances that should compel a change in thinking.
 It seems either extremely inflexible or woefully delusional to make an ethos out of ignoring what the world is telling you just because it doesn’t appear to suit the idea you have of the future.
+It’s childish to believe our ideas of the future are inherently true.
+They are more fanciful and magical than true.

 While unintended, I live my life like the players in a movie without a script who have been given only a general outline of each scene in a story with a simple plot.
 In every moment the actors must allow their talents, energies and creativity determine how the story unfolds.
 Some of the most memorable moments in cinematic history were unscripted; made great by people completely possessed of their characters and in tune with the essence of each scene as it played out.